Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 Understanding Greyhound’s Dog Policy

 For many, Greyhound is a popular mode of transportation that offers an affordable way to travel long distances nationwide.
-Dog owners might wonder if they can bring their furry friend on Greyhound buses.
+Dog owners might wonder if they can bring their furry friends on Greyhound buses.
 After all, who wants to leave their pup behind for days or even weeks?

 Dog Size and Breed Restrictions